abhinavtripathy/escala/README.md

+# Escala

-# Escala - Independent Study of Scalability Through Docker & Containers
+## An Independent Study of Scalability Through Docker & Containers

 > Escala *Spannish* for Scale